What Exactly is a W-8BEN-E Form?

-What are the distinctions between a W-8BEN-E Forms vs. a W-8BEN Form?
+What are the distinctions between a W-8BEN-E Form vs. a W-8BEN Form?

-—Establish that an individual is a foreign person who is subject to the 30% rate on domestic income earned by foreign businesses.
+—Establish that an individual or sole proprietor is a foreign person who is subject to the 30% tax rate on domestic income earned by foreign businesses.

-—Claim that the official owner of the business providing the W-8BEN is an NRA (non-residential alien).
+—Claim that the individual or sole proprietor that is providing the W-8BEN is an NRA (nonresident alien).

 What are best practices for collecting W8 forms?